Cyber-Py/InitColor/README.md

 So, I guess that is the whole program, and I hope you find this useful!

-# Please upvote and I'll so you in my next post.
-Bye!
+# Hope you find this useful!